Sorry, no posts matched your criteria

 Such groups have transformed many communities around Nakuru and even beyond in Western and Northern Kenya.
 Josephine is our most active facilitator.
 Initially she started development through Hope for Life that supports orphans and the vulnerable in her community.
 Now she trains and mentors others in transformational development all across Kenya.

-We came to Kenya with 2½ yr. old Joshua.
+We came to Kenya with 2½ year old Joshua.
 Jeff was born during that term and Matthew was born on our next Home Assignment.
+Now all three boys have married and are pursuing careers they love.
+Joshua and Sarah’s family live in Chicago, as do Jeff and Allyson.
+Matthew and Mariah live in Denver.

 What we miss most:

-Family – We miss watching Talia grow up and having more input in her life.
+Family – We miss watching our grandchildren grow up and having more input in their lives.
 It is difficult to Grandparent from afar with only Skype to keep us connected.
 We also miss regular interaction with our sons and being there for important family milestones.

 Africa Inland Mission